joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/03/17/theater/fish-in-a-tree-dyslexia.html?searchResultPosition=4

 **Lance Reddick, Star of ‘The Wire’ and ‘John Wick,’ Dies at 60**\
-`He also branched out into video games, notably Horizon Zero Dawn and its sequel, and the Destiny franchise.`\
+`A prolific actor who also starred in the Amazon series “Bosch,” Mr. Reddick had branched out into video games, notably Horizon Zero Dawn and its sequel, and the Destiny franchise.`\
 https://nytimes.com/2023/03/17/us/lance-reddick-dead.html?searchResultPosition=5

 **Jaylen Brown on Basketball, Activism and Being Black in Boston**\